Todd Family Pictures

 It was then I decided to take action because I was tired and wanted to go home.
 I parked in the block where I thought Norma lived and began to holler her name.
 I cusp my hands together and started calling: "N-O-R-M-A!"
 "N-O-R-M-A!"
 "N-O-R-M-A!"

-As it was summer time, peoples' front doors were open.
-All of a sudden from the silence almost a half of block away came a response in my direction.
+As it was summertime, people's front doors were open.
+All of a sudden. from the silence almost half a block away came a response in my direction.
 "W-H-A-T!"

 Lo and behold it was Norma's voice.
 She came out on the front porch H-O-L-L-E-R-I-N-G!!!!!!!!!!